aprilmintacpineda/inferno-context-api-store/README.md

 # Repo status?
 This library is actively being maintained by the developer.
 Feature requests, enhancements, and bug reports are all welcome to the issue section.

-# react-context-api-store
+# inferno-context-api-store
 Seemless, light weight, state management library that comes with asynchronous support out of the box.
 Inspired by Redux and Vuex.
-Built on top of React's context api.
+Built on top of [inferno-create-context](https://github.com/kurdin/create-inferno-context).

 # File size?
 5kb transpiled, not minified.